robatwilliams/hills-api/README.md

 🔍 Filter and sort on some fields

-👪 Query related hills in the same query
+👪 Query related (parent / child) hills in the same query

 🚚 Paginate large result sets